Version: 2022.3

 System requirements for Unity 2022.3

-This page outlines the minimum system requirements you need to run Unity 2022.3 on all supported platforms.
+This page outlines the system requirements you need to run Unity 2022.3 on all supported platforms.

 Unity Editor system requirements

-This section lists the minimum requirements to run the Unity Editor.
+This section lists the hardware and software requirements to run the Unity Editor.
 Actual performance and rendering quality might vary depending on the complexity of your project.

 Rosetta 2 is required for Apple silicon devices running on either Apple silicon or Intel versions of the Unity Editor.

-Gnome desktop environment running on top of X11 windowing system, Nvidia official proprietary graphics driver or AMD Mesa graphics driver.
+Linux Ubuntu 20.04 and Ubuntu 18.04.
+X64 architecture with SSE2 instruction set support.
+OpenGL 3.2+ or Vulkan-capable Nvidia and AMD GPUs.
+Gnome desktop environment running on top of X11 windowing system, Nvidia official proprietary graphics driver, or AMD Mesa graphics driver.
 Other configuration and user environment as provided stock with the supported distribution (Kernel, Compositor, etc.)

 Unity Editor platform limitations